Lock and Lube: Using Thread Locker and Lubricant on an AR

 2: You can also pin/weld the muzzle device to the barrel for a permanent installation.

 3: The Aero Precision Enhanced handguard that we use in our firearms and build recommendations uses 8 little screws to hold the handguard onto the receive lug or barrel nut.
 They can come loose and disappear if you do not torque them properly.
-We DO NOT recommend using thread locker for the Aero Precision handguard screws; the screws are steel and the upper receiver (or BAR barrel nut if using a threaded upper) is aluminum, so it does not pass Rule #2.
+We DO NOT recommend using a hardening thread locker (Loctite, Rocksett, etc.) for the Aero Precision Enhanced handguard screws; the screws are steel and the upper receiver (or BAR barrel nut if using a threaded upper) is aluminum, so it does not pass Rule #2.
 We have confirmed with Aero Precision that THEY DO NOT RECOMMEND THE USE OF THREAD LOCKER (we read this as “you’re on your own if you do”).
-For the Enhanced (unthreaded) version, you will be screwing into the Upper Receiver, so you really don’t want to do this wrong.
+For the Enhanced upper receiver (unthreaded) version, you will be screwing into the upper receiver, so you really don’t want to do this wrong.
+That said, we use Vibra-Tite VC3, a non-hardening compound, to add additional assurance to our handguard screws.

 PB Picks